 Libel claims arise out of things said in a tangible form, such as newspaper articles, radio broadcasts or internet forums.
 The nature of libel claims means that the defamatory words often have a chance to reach a very wide audience.
 As well as recovering damages for libellous statements, our expertise extends to obtaining injunctions removing the publication, preventing similar allegations being published in the future and advising in relation to apologies.

 We have considerable experience of acting for clients who have been defamed by local and national newspapers and publications.
-We are often able to offer clients 'no win, no fee' agreements in defamation matters.
+We are sometimes able to offer clients 'no win, no fee' agreements in defamation matters, although legal changes the Government introduced in 2019 mean that such agreements are no longer suitable for many clients.
 Our reputation means that, where appropriate, barristers are also prepared to work with us on a 'no win, no fee' basis.

 Although slander is less tangible, it is often no less harmful.
 Typical slander cases range from competitors alleging that your business has ceased trading or gone bust to false allegations of criminal activity.